aidanboyne/BCM/_posts/2023-08-03-PBL_TTMW1_C2_Diabetes.md

  - increased thirst and urination
  - low energy, fatigue
  - bacterial and fungal infections with slow wound healing
- - tingling/numbness in extremities (neuropathy should be ruled out by exam/history)
+ - tingling and/or numbness in extremities (neuropathy should be ruled out by exam/history)
  - blurred vision (retinopathy should be excluded by ophtho)
  - high BMI